mmahdi-farrokhy/CleanCodeBook/README.md

 ```

 ### *Rule #2: Method Is Small As Possible.*
-There is a saying about this rule: **Extract till you drop.** We break a method down to smaller methods to reduce complexity and code duplication.
+There is a saying about this rule: **Extract till you drop.** We break a method down to smaller ones to reduce complexity and code duplication.
 This aligns with rule #1.

 ### *Rule #3: The Fewer The Arguments, The Cleaner The Method*
 Having too many arguments for a method confuses the reader and makes it more difficult to understand the method’s behavior.
 It also complicates writing coverable tests.
 Best kind of method has no arguments.
-Although we can have method arguments, but it's not recommended to havw more than with 3 arguments.
+Although we can have method arguments, but it's not recommended to have more than with 3 arguments.
 One way to decrease the number of arguments is to gather similar ones in a single object.

 ```
     // BAD CODE